 |2021 ITA Olympic TUE Application Form - for more details about the ITA TUE application process, click here|

 |IOC Anti-Doping Rules for Tokyo 2020 Olympic Games|

 IGF Anti-Doping Programme – Tokyo 2020 Olympic Games

 As a condition of participation of golf athletes in the Tokyo 2020 Olympic Games, the potential Olympic golf athletes are part of the IGF Olympic anti-doping programme.

-The IGF will again collaborate with its Professional Members (IGF Delivery Partners) to implement its Test Distribution Plan (TDP) at Tour events and trusts that it will also have an excellent collaboration with the National Anti-Doping Organisations (NADOs) worldwide.
+The IGF is closely collaborating with the Professional Tours to implement this programme effectively and trusts that it will also have an excellent collaboration with the National Anti-Doping Organisations (NADOs) worldwide.